epfl-ada/ada-2024-project-cyberbab00shka/README.md

 ## Additional Datasets

 1. **Wikipedia**<br>
    We enhance our initial data with the Wikipedia API, resolving missing information.
 We collect actors' descriptions, including gender, ethnicity, and height, and movie descriptions.
 Movie descriptions are crucial for identifying characters' archetypes, as the main actors are typically highlighted.
+We later use these descriptions for archetype inference.

 2. **Freebase**<br>
-   We used the dataset to extract actors' ethnicity, but due to its large format, we were unable to explore it fully.
-Perhaps we can extract more useful data from it in the future.
+   We used the dataset to extract structured information about actors that is not present in the original dataset.
+We do so by processing the [full freebase dump](https://developers.google.com/freebase) (3 billion entries).

 3. **IMDB**<br>
-   IMDB API is planned to be used to extract more unstructured information about movie plot and characters descriptions.
+   IMDB API is used to extract more unstructured information about movie plot and characters descriptions.

 5. **[Paper: Learning Latent Personas of Film Characters](https://aclanthology.org/P13-1035.pdf)**<br>
    The paper's authors explore the categorization of movie characters based on their personas.
 Drawing from their findings, they propose a dataset of character archetypes.
 We leverage this data to refine our classification solution and evaluate its performance.